AwesomeLemon/awesomelemon.github.io/_posts/2023-08-25-nvcc-no-root.markdown

 date:   2023-08-25 17:58:38 +0200
 comments: true
 ---
 I needed to install ``nvcc`` on our group server, where I lack root privileges.
-I found a nice [guide](https://github.com/pyg-team/pytorch_geometric/issues/392#issuecomment-503335625), in this post I will slightly expand on it by explicitly mentioning every step I had to take.
-Hopefully this will make life easier for future-me and for my colleagues :)
+I found a nice [guide](https://github.com/pyg-team/pytorch_geometric/issues/392#issuecomment-503335625), in this post I will slightly expand on it by explicitly mentioning every step I had to take.<!--more--> Hopefully this will make life easier for future-me and for my colleagues :)

 Download a [runfile](https://developer.nvidia.com/cuda-downloads) for your OS: